10.8.17

 Chamomile:

-I look forward to more discoveries in wild landscaping with transplanting and seed spreading to work towards that dream come true with wild fields filled with flowers and grasses encouraging all the critters to stop by and eat... naturally.
+I look forward to more discoveries in wild landscaping, with transplanting and seed spreading, as I work towards that dream of wild fields filled with flowers and grasses, encouraging all the critters to stop by and eat... naturally.

 No comments :